pwndbg/pwndbg/FEATURES.md

 ## Emulation

 Pwndbg leverages Unicorn Engine in order to only show instructions which will actually be emulated.
-At each debugger stop (e.g. breakpoint or single-step) the next few instructions are silently emulated, and only instrucitons which will actually be executed are displayed.
+At each debugger stop (e.g. breakpoint or single-step) the next few instructions are silently emulated, and only instructions which will actually be executed are displayed.

 This is incredibly useful when stepping through jump tables, PLT entries, and even while ROPping!